-9- Regulations for progression and Bachelor of Pharmacy (PharmD-Clinical Pharmacy) program completion:
+11- Regulations for progression and Bachelor of Pharmacy (Pharm D-Clinical Pharmacy) program completion:

-- The Faculty adopts the pharm D credit hour system in this program. - Student registers the courses in each semester with the guidance of his/her academic advisor, taking into consideration the prerequisite of each course. - Student is allowed to register a total of 12 22 credit hours in each semester; while the academic load during summer semester is 6 10 credit hours. - Students must attend not less than 75 % of the lectures and laboratory sessions.
-Otherwise, they would not be able to attend the final exam and complete the course. - Completion of the program requires that the student must successfully achieve: - 175 credit hours (167 Faculty Compulsory Courses; and 8 Elective Courses), and 6 University Requirements, - Acquiring 100 hours of field training in a pharmacy (community or hospital pharmacies). - Completion of one academic year of internship in pharmaceutical companies, pharmaceutical factories pharmaceutical research centers, hospitals, pharmacies,... - Passes the graduation project. - Student transferred from other institutions must study at our university at least 60% of graduation requirements. - Grading of the University Requirements courses; (Information technology, Human rights and Corruption Fighting, Psychology, Communication and presentation skills, Entrepreneurship), the field training, or the academic year of internship are not included in the GPA or cumulative GPA (cGPA). - Minimum cGPA of 1 is a must for successful graduation.
+- The Faculty adopts the pharm D credit hour system in this program. - Student registers the courses in each semester with the guidance of his/her academic advisor, taking into consideration the prerequisite of each course. - Student is allowed to register a total of 12 22 credit hours in each semester; while the academic load during summer semester is 6-10 credit hours. - Students must attend not less than 75 % of the lectures and laboratory sessions.

+Otherwise, they would not be able to attend the final exam and complete the course. - Completion of the program requires that the student must successfully achieve: - 176 credit hours (168 Faculty Compulsory Courses; and 8 Elective Courses), and 6 University Requirements, - Acquiring 100 hours of field training in a pharmacy (community or hospital pharmacies). - Completion of one academic year of internship in pharmaceutical companies, pharmaceutical factories pharmaceutical research centers, hospitals, pharmacies,

+- Passes the graduation project. - Student transferred from other institutions must study at our university at least 60% of graduation requirements. - Grading of the University Requirements courses; (Information technology, Social Issues, Psychology, Communication and presentation skills, Entrepreneurship), the field training, or the academic year of internship are not included in the GPA or cumulative GPA (cGPA). - Minimum cGPA of 1 is a must for successful graduation.

-10- Evaluation of Program Learning Outcomes
+12-Evaluation of Program Learning Outcomes